 One day in July 2018, I found a small, hard lump on my left breast.
 I didn’t think much of it and figured some anti-inflammatories would sort it out.
 But over the next two months, it just got worse and worse.
 I had night sweats and no energy, and the area around the lump really hurt.
 I began to wonder whether there was really something wrong, but I consoled myself again that it was no big deal.
 I had faith in God and was busy every day in the church doing my duty.
 I figured God would protect me.
 One night, I was woken by a sharp pain.
 Yellow fluid was leaking from my breast, and I knew something was wrong.
 My husband and I rushed to the hospital to get it checked.
 The results came back: I had breast cancer.
 My heart skipped a beat when I heard the doctor say that.
 “Breast cancer?”
 I thought.
 “I’m only over 30 years old!
 How could that be?”
 I just kept telling myself, “No way.
 This couldn’t happen to me.
 I’m a believer, and I’ve been doing my duty in the church for years.
 God will look after me and protect me.
 The doctor must have gotten it wrong.”
 I so hoped it wasn’t true.
 I don’t even remember how I got home from the hospital that day.
 My husband saw a dazed look on my face and tried to comfort me, saying, “This is a small hospital and the doctors aren’t that skilled.
 They could be wrong.
 Let’s get you checked over at a big hospital.”
 I felt a glimmer of hope when he said that.
 Unfortunately, the doctor at the big hospital confirmed the diagnosis: It was breast cancer.
 She also said that it was mid- to late-stage, and that I had to be admitted for chemo and surgery, otherwise it could be terminal.
 My mind went totally blank and my heart dropped.
 I thought, “How much is all this going to cost?
 What if I die halfway through chemo?
 How will my family cope with all that debt?”
 I was in despair and felt utterly helpless.

 One day, Sister Li from the church came to see me and kindly asked about my condition.
 Seeing me in such pain and feeling so down, she gave me fellowship.
-She said, “God permits illness to befall us and it is a trial.
-We have to pray and seek more and God will surely lead us to understand His will …” Hearing her say the word “trial” stirred my heart.
-Maybe God didn’t want to eliminate me but just wanted me to undergo this trial!
+She said, “God permits illness to befall us.
+We have to pray and seek more and God will surely lead us to understand His will. …” Hearing her fellowship stirred my heart.
+Maybe God didn’t want to eliminate me but there was just a lesson He wanted me to learn!
 After she left, I went before God to pray, saying, “God, I’ve been living in pain ever since I got sick, misunderstanding and blaming You.
-Today, my sister has reminded me that this is Your trial, but I still don’t know how to get through this situation.
-Please guide me to know Your will.”
+Through my sister’s reminder today, now I know that there is Your will behind this illness, but I still don’t know what the lesson I should learn in this situation is.
+Please guide me.”

-These last two years have flown by, but whenever I think back to those ten months when I was sick, it feels like it happened only yesterday.
+It’s been almost 2 years since then, but whenever I think back to those ten months when I was sick, it feels like it happened only yesterday.
 Though my flesh suffered a little, I came to understand my motivation for blessings and my mistaken views on what to pursue.
 I know now that I have to pursue the truth and seek to obey God in my faith.
 Whether I am blessed or I meet with disaster, I must always submit to God’s orchestrations, rule, and arrangements.
 This is the sense of reason a created being should possess.
 I could never have gained all this if everything in life had gone smoothly.
 This is the wealth of life God has given me.
 Thank Almighty God!